Video shows Asian American woman assaulted on NYC street | Entertainment

 NYPD says there have been 33 hate crimes with an Asian victim so far this year, news outlets reported.

+Police Commissioner Dermot Shea called Monday's attack “disgusting.''
+“I don't know who attacks a 65-year-old woman and leaves her on the street like that,'' Shea said Tuesday on TV station NY1.

-Police Commissioner Dermot Shea previously said the agency would increase their outreach and patrols in predominantly Asian communities amid a national spike of anti-Asian hate crimes.
+Shea previously said the agency would increase its outreach and patrols in predominantly Asian communities amid a national spike in anti-Asian hate crimes.

 According to a report from Stop AAPI Hate over 3,795 incidents were reported to the organization from March 19, 2020, to February 28, 2021.
 The organisation said that number is “only a fraction of the number of hate incidents that actually occur.”